rescript-react-native/rescript-react-native/README.md

 $ react-native init HelloWorld --template reason
 ```

-You can run the [playground](./example) with Expo: https://expo.io/@grabbou/bs-react-native
+You can run the [playground](./example) with Expo: https://expo.io/@grabbou/bs-react-native,

+> Works only on Android devices

 ## Documentation